-Item No Work Project Historical Background of the Concerned Building Scope of Work Progress 8.
-Improvement works to Chik Kwai Study Hall, Sheung Tsuen, Pat Heung Chik Kwai Study Hall was built before 1899 by Lai Kam Tai.
+Item No Work Project Historical Background of the Concerned Building Scope of Work Progress occupation, it was converted into a club house for the Japanese and suffered damage.
+It was fully repaired after the War and then re-opened.
+It was declared as a monument in 1996.
+Phase III Repairs and repainting of external walls and associated improvement works. in 2012.
+6. Improvement works to Chik Kwai Study Hall, Sheung Tsuen, Pat Heung Chik Kwai Study Hall was built before 1899 by Lai Kam Tai.
 The Lai clan in Pat Heung has settled in the Pat Heung area for hundreds of years.
 Chik Kwai Study Hall was originally built for educating young clansmen and was also used for ancestral worship starting from the 1930s.
 Operation of the school ceased during World War II, but resumed afterwards as Wing Hing School for providing modern education.
-It was later subsequently used as a kindergarten, which was closed decades ago.
+It was later used as a kindergarten, which was closed decades ago.
 The study hall also subsequently served as a venue for clan meetings and traditional rituals.
-The study hall was declared as a monument in 2007. • Cleaning and repointing of brick walls, cleaning of wall murals, repair to existing furniture and light fittings, and repair to floor screeding. • Works commenced in December 2011 and are scheduled for completion by March 2012.
-9. Repair and restoration of Man Lun Fung Ancestral Hall The Man clan settled in San Tin and Tai Hang areas in the 15th century.
-The ancestral hall, situated on the lowlying ground of San Tin, was built more than 200 years ago to commemorate one of the clan's ancestors, Man Lun Fung.
+The study hall was declared as a monument in 2007.
+Cleaning and repointing of brick walls, cleaning of wall murals, repair to existing furniture and light fittings, and repair to floor screeding.
+Works commenced in December 2011 and are scheduled for completion by mid 2012.
+7. restoration of Man The Man clan settled in San Tin and Tai Hang areas in the 15th century.
+The ancestral hall, situated on the low lying ground of San Tin, was built more than 200 years ago to commemorate one of a main ridge purlin, roof purlins, battens and tiles; and re-roofing of the traditional • Works commenced in November 2011 and are scheduled for completion by mid 2012.

+Item No Work Project Historical Background of the Concerned Building Scope of Work Progress the clan's ancestors, Man Lun Fung.
 The building follows the traditional style, having three halls and two open courtyards.
-It was fully restored in 1987 and 1995 respectively. • Removal and replacement of a main ridge purlin, roof purlins, battens and tiles, and re-roofing of the traditional Chinese tiled roofs. • Works commenced in November 2011 and are scheduled for completion by April 2012.

-Item No Work Project Historical Background of the Concerned Building Scope of Work Progress • The ancestral hall was declared as a monument in 1983.
-10. Structural stabilisation and improvement works at Tai Fu Tai Mansion, San Tin Tai Fu Tai Mansion was built in the 4th year of Tongzhi (1865) of the Qing Dynasty as a residence by Man Chung Luen, whose ancestors had settled in San Tin since the 15th century.
+It was fully restored in 1987 and 1995 respectively.
+The ancestral hall was declared as a monument in 1983.
+8. Structural stabilisation and improvement works at Tai Fu Tai Mansion, San Tin Tai Fu Tai Mansion was built in the 4th year of Tongzhi (1865) of the Qing Dynasty as a residence by Man Chung Luen, whose ancestors had settled in San Tin since the 15th century.
 The building is considered as one of the most beautifully-embellished traditional Chinese buildings in Hong Kong and is renowned for its fine architectural decorations, including the exquisite plaster mouldings, wood carvings and Shiwan ceramic figurines.
 Restoration was completed in 1988 with donations from the Hong Kong Jockey Club.
 Tai Fu Tai Mansion was declared as a monument in 1987.
 Structural stabilisation of stone retaining wall.
 Structural strengthening of granite deck.
-Improvement to existing drainage system. • Works commenced in November 2011 and are scheduled for completion by March 2012.
-11. Roof repairs to the Helena May The Helena May was built in 1914 and officially opened on 12 September 1916.
-It was originally used as a hostel for single working women of European origin.
-However, since 1985 women of all nationalities have been accepted as residents.
-Apart from quarters, the main building also comprises a library, a reading room Waterproofing and re-roofing.
-Repairs and improvement to existing rainwater system. • Works commenced in December 2011 and are scheduled for completion by April 2012.
+Improvement to existing drainage system.
+Works commenced in November 2011 and are scheduled for completion by mid 2012.
+9. e e e e e e e e e e e e e e e e e e e • Re-tiling and timber • Works commenced in repairs to Liu Man built by the Liu clan in 1751.
+This structure repair to the February 2012 and are Shek Tong Ancestral Hall, Sheung Shui typical three-hall two-courtyard building is richly embellished with plaster mouldings, entrance hall.
+Repair and restoration of scheduled for completion by mid 2012.